kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-04-expose-and-secure-service-jwt.md

 >**NOTE:** If you are running Kyma on k3d, add `httpbin.kyma.local` to the entry with k3d IP in your system's `/etc/hosts` file.

-2. Call the secured service using the JTW access token:
+2. Call the secured service using a JTW access token:

 ```bash
 curl -ik https://mst.dt-test.goatz.shoot.canary.k8s-hana.ondemand.com/headers -H "Authorization: Bearer $ACCESS_TOKEN"